 Being a member of the CiCC

-Being a member is voluntary but you get a Certificate of Involvement and a whole lot of new skills and useful experiences that could help with gaining a place at college, university, or an apprenticeship.
+Being a member is voluntary, but you get a Certificate of Involvement and learn new skills which may be useful for life, school, college, university or an Apprenticeship.

 About the meetings